EiPhyuSinn/SimpleToDoUsingJquery/README.md

 - `style.css`: Stylesheet file containing the CSS styles for the application.

 - `script.js`: JavaScript file containing the jQuery code for adding functionality to the to-do list.

-## Dependencies

-This project relies on the following dependencies:

-- **jQuery**: Ensure that jQuery is included in your project for the application to work properly.
-You can either download it or include it via CDN.

-## Contributing

-Contributions to this project are welcome!
-If you have any suggestions, improvements, or new features to add, feel free to open an issue or create a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.